arbor-sim/arbor/CONTRIBUTING.md

 ## Types of contributions

-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Arbor itself.
+There are many ways to contribute: writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Arbor itself.